 In Japan: Provided by Natixis Investment Managers Japan Co., Ltd. Registration No.: Director-General of the Kanto Local Financial Bureau (kinsho) No.425.
 Content of Business: The Company conducts investment management business, investment advisory and agency business and Type II Financial Instruments Business as a Financial Instruments Business Operator.

 In Taiwan: Provided by Natixis Investment Managers Securities Investment Consulting (Taipei) Co., Ltd., a Securities Investment Consulting Enterprise regulated by the Financial Supervisory Commission of the R.O.C.
 Registered address: 34F., No. 68, Sec.
-5, Zhongxiao East Road, Xinyi Dist., Taipei City 11065, Taiwan (R.O.C.), license number 2020 FSC SICE No. 025, Tel. +886 2 8789 2788.
-In Singapore: Provided by Natixis Investment Managers Singapore Limited (NIM Singapore) having office at 5 Shenton Way, #22-05/06, UIC Building, Singapore under a Capital Markets Services Licence to conduct fund management activities and is an exempt financial adviser.
-Mirova Division is part of NIM Singapore and is not a separate legal entity.
-Business Name Registration No. of Mirova: 53431077W.
+5, Zhongxiao East Road, Xinyi Dist., Taipei City 11065, Taiw an (R.O.C.), license number 2020 FSC SICE No. 025, Tel. +886 2 8789 2788.

+In Singapore: Provided by Natixis Investment Managers Singapore Limited (NIM Singapore) having office at 5 Shenton Way, #22-05/06, UIC Building, Singapore 068808 (Company Registration No. 199801044D) to distributors and qualified investors for information purpose only.
+NIM Singapore is regulated by the Monetary Authority of Singapore under a Capital Markets Services Licence to conduct fund management activities and is an exempt financial adviser.
+Mirova Division (Business Name Registration No.: 53431077W) and Ostrum Division (Business Name Registration No.: 53463468X) are part of NIM Singapore and are not separate legal entities.
 This advertisement or publication has not been reviewed by the Monetary Authority of Singapore.

 In Hong Kong: Provided by Natixis Investment Managers Hong Kong Limited to professional investors for information purpose only.

-In Australia: Provided by Natixis Investment Managers Australia Pty Limited (ABN 60 088 786 289) (AFSL No. 246830) and is intended for the general information of financial advisers and wholesale clients only.
+In Australia: Provided by Natixis Investment Managers Australia Pty Limited (ABN 60 088 786 289) (AFSL No. 246830) and is intended for the general information of financial advisers and w holesale clients only.

 In New Zealand: This document is intended for the general information of New Zealand wholesale investors only and does not constitute financial advice.
 This is not a regulated offer for the purposes of the Financial Markets Conduct Act 2013 (FMCA) and is only available to New Zealand investors who have certified that they meet the requirements in the FMCA for wholesale investors.
-Natixis Investment
+Natixis Investment Managers Australia Pty Limited is not a registered financial service provider in New Zealand.